Critical behavior and Joule-Thomson expansion of charged AdS black holes surrounded by exotic fluid with modified Chaplygin equation of state: Introduction

-The study of phase transitions in the extended phase space for black holes has attracted considerable attention , leading to the discovery of numerous thermodynamic phase transition phenomena and phase structures.
+The study of phase transitions in the extended phase space for black holes has attracted considerable attention, leading to the discovery of numerous thermodynamic phase transition phenomena and phase structures.
 Such as, Kubiznak and Mann studied the critical behavior of an AdS black hole , and made a precise comparison between the phase transition from small to large black holes with liquid-gas systems \cite{cq9}.
-Wei et al identified a remarkable triple points within the charged Gaussian-Bonnet black hole \cite{cq10.5} , investigated the reentrant phase transition of a single-spin black holes, and analyzed the impact of different dimensions on the critical point \cite{cq11}.
+Reentrant phase transition and triple point have been observed in various AdS black hole configurations \cite{R1, R2}.
+Subsequently, Wei et al. identified a remarkable triple points within the charged Gaussian-Bonnet black hole \cite{cq10.5} , investigated the reentrant phase transition of a single-spin black holes, and analyzed the impact of different dimensions on the critical point \cite{cq11}.
 The investigation of the second-order phase transition of black holes involves the introduction of the notion of number density for black hole molecules, aiming to enhance our novel comprehension of the microstructure \cite{cq12}.
 A novel methodology was introduced by Hendi et al. to determine the critical pressure and horizon radius of black holes, facilitating the identification of the specific phase transition occurring in black holes \cite{cq13,cq14}.
-Recently, there has been extensive research on the thermodynamic topological properties of various black holes based on Duan's $\phi$-mapping theory \cite{cq15,cq16,cq17,cq18,cq19,cq20,cq21,cq22}, which contributes to a more profound comprehension of the thermodynamic characteristics of black holes.
+Recently, there has been extensive research on the thermodynamic topological properties of various black holes based on Duan's $\phi$-mapping theory \cite{cq15,cq16,cq17,cq18,cq19,cq20,cq21,cq22,cq23,my}, which contributes to a more profound comprehension of the thermodynamic characteristics of black holes.